 - Approving the incurrence of any debt by the Corporation outside the ordinary course of business.

-- Determining dividend policies and procedures.
+- Determining dividend policies and procedures, if applicable.

 - Taking all reasonable measures to ensure that policies and processes are in place to ensure the integrity of the Corporation's internal control, financial reporting and management information systems.